Historic Quamby Homestead Fine Accommodation was built in 1888. It is a short drive from Warrnambool, Port Fairy and the Great Ocean Road.

 Enjoy stunning sunsets from the lounge or terrace of the recently renovated Carriage House.

 Overlooking tranquil farmland, this is an ideal retreat for a family or four adults.
-With one queen and one twin bedroom, guests can stay in the Carriage House on a self-catering or bed and breakfast tariff including breakfast served in the homestead.
+With one queen and one twin bedroom, guests can stay in the Carriage House as a self-catering cottage.

 Quamby's superb gardens and rural walks are splendid features of the property.
 So please stay and soak up the ambience, relax and enjoy, or spot kangaroos, echidna, possums, and study historic plantings in a relaxed, private atmosphere.